AppGalleryConnect/agc-ios-demos/clouddb/README.md

 - Go to [AppGallery Connect page](https://developer.huawei.com/consumer/cn/service/josp/agc/index.html#/myApp) to create your new application.

-- Go to **Auth** tab and enable **Huawei account** authentication.
+- Click **Auth Service** on the navigation bar and enable authentication using an anonymous account.

-- Go to **Cloud Database** tab and enable database service, and import the object type in CloudDBQuickStart_1.json under the root directory of project.
-Or you can create it with name **BookInfo**, and add all fields in BookInfo.java in the sample project.
+- Click **Cloud DB** on the navigation bar and enable database service.
+Then, perform the following operations:

+  (1) Create a schema by importing a template file stored in **CloudDBQuickStart_1.json** in the root directory of the project.
+Alternatively, create a schema named **BookInfo** and ensure that all fields must be the same as those in **BookInfo.h** in the project.

+  (2) Create a Cloud DB zone.
+On the **Cloud DB Zone** tab page, click **Add** to create a Cloud DB zone named **QuickStartDemo**.

 - Download agconnect-services.plist from **Generate view** tab, and add it under app directory.

+- Modify the bundleId of the current Xcode project configuration to the content corresponding to the packageName in the above "agconnect-services.plist" file

 - Before starting the operation, the pod install operation needs to be executed to associate the relevant libraries.